Arjun07byte/Appify/README.md

 # 😎😎 Appify 😎😎

-**APPIFY** is an android application with great UI and UX which is used as a reference for my client on upwork to get their projects ordered in one click.
+**APPIFY** is an android application with great UI and UX which is used as a reference for my clients on upwork to get their projects ordered in one click.
 Clients can order a project which is already there in the application as a template or they can order a custom applicaton with their own preferences.

 Uses :- FIREBASE REALTIME DATABASE is used to send and receive information about applicaton, GLIDE is used to load images and GIFs,